Saint Kitts and Nevis

 PROTECTION OF REFUGEES

 Access to Asylum: While the law provides for the granting of asylum and refugee status, the government has not established a system for providing protection to refugees.
-There were no reported requests for asylum during the year.
+There was one request for asylum during the year, which the government considered, but denied.

 Section 3.
 Freedom to Participate in the Political Process